First Access Visa® Card Review: An Expensive Card with Limited Purchasing PowerCredit

 Late Payment Fee

-With any credit card, but particularly cards like First Access, it’s important that you commit to making on-time payments.
+With any credit card, but particularly cards like First Access Visa® Card, it’s important that you commit to making on-time payments.
 Otherwise, these cards get incredibly expensive and may cause further damage to your credit.
-There is a late payment fee of $29 if you didn’t have any other late payments during the previous six billing cycles.
-Your late payment fee then goes up to $40 if you have a history of late payments.
+There is a late payment fee of up to $41 if you didn’t have any other late payments during the previous six billing cycles.
+Your late payment fee then goes to a maximum of $41 if you have a history of late payments.

 Credit Limit Increase Fee

 If you are approved for a credit limit increase, you’ll have to pay 20% of the amount of that increase.
-For example, if you’re approved for a $100 credit limit increase on your First Access card, you’ll have to pay a $20 credit limit increase fee.
+For example, if you’re approved for a $100 credit limit increase on your First Access Visa® Card, you’ll have to pay a $20 credit limit increase fee.

-For limited or fair credit the First Access card offers the opportunity to build credit history.
+For limited or fair credit the First Access Visa® Card offers the opportunity to build credit history.

-Who the First Access Card Is Good For
+Who the First Access Visa® Card Is Good For

-There are a few situations where you might consider applying for the First Access card.
+There are a few situations where you might consider applying for the First Access Visa® Card.

 You Don’t Need to Make a Big Purchase

-The First Access card has an initial credit limit of only $300.
+The First Access Visa® Card has an initial credit limit of only $300.
 After the annual fee is assessed right after account activation, your spending power goes down to $225, and is below $200 if you get a second card.

-If you’re applying for credit because you have a big emergency expense, the First Access card isn’t right for you.
+If you’re applying for credit because you have a big emergency expense, the First Access Visa® Card isn’t right for you.
 If you just want a card that’s easy to manage and you only want to make small purchases and pay them off quickly, this card may work for you.

 You Don’t Have the Cash for a Secured Card